daos-stack/daos/src/object/README.md

 DAOS object supports two data protection methods: replication(RP) and Erasure Code(EC).
 A set replicated shard, or a set of data and parity shards belonging to the same parity group is called redundancy group.
-An object can be chunked into many redundancy groups in order to achieve higher I/O concurrency for better performance and large capactiy because redundacy groups spread across different storage engines.
+An object can be chunked into many redundancy groups in order to achieve higher I/O concurrency for better performance and large capactiy because redundancy groups spread across different storage engines.

 DAOS has over a hundred pre-defined object classes and specific naming conventions for these